 Applicants who are eligible for pro bono legal services will a receive a waiver for professional fees but will have to bear the full costs of disbursements.

-Successful applicants will be required to place a deposit with us for us to start work, from which we will deduct for disbursements.
+Successful applicants will be required to place a deposit with us for us to start work, from which we will deduct for disbursements and/or professional fees.

 In summary, the legal fees charged to our clients under the CAJI will be calibrated according to their financial means.
 A payment schedule can be discussed on a case-by-case basis.

 As each case is unique, please enquire directly with us for a fee estimate or quote.